Lynching of Zachariah Walker: Legal response

 Pennsylvania authorities vigorously investigated the lynching, but were constantly impeded by white Coatesville residents who refused to cooperate with authorities and journalists.
 According to reporter William Ellis, Coatesville residents seemed to condemn journalists rather than Walker's lynch mob.

 Nevertheless, a month after Walker's death, the state of Pennsylvania indicted six men for murder.
 All of them were subsequently acquitted.
 Several other defendants who were later indicted were also cleared of crimes.
+The leading defense attorney was Wilmer W. MacElree, "the legal sage of Chester County."

-Not long after all of Walker's suspected killers were acquitted, Governor of Pennsylvania John K. Tener called the residents of Coatesville a disgrace to the Commonwealth of Pennsylvania for either carrying out or aiding murder.
+Not long after all of Walker's suspected killers were acquitted, Governor John K. Tener called the residents of Coatesville a disgrace to the Commonwealth of Pennsylvania for either carrying out or aiding murder.

 Legacy

 According to historian William Ziglar, the murder of Zachariah Walker became one of the best-known lynchings of its time because of its unusually brutal nature and because it took place in a state which was seen as historically tolerant of African Americans.

 Walker's lynching led many northern African Americans to worry about America's lack of racial justice.
-After meeting in Denver, Colorado, the National Negro Educational Association came to the conclusion that white people and African Americans lived under different rules in the same country.
+After a meeting in Denver, Colorado, the National Negro Educational Association came to the conclusion that white people and African Americans lived under different rules in the same country.

 Zachariah Walker was the last of eight known people to be lynched in Pennsylvania.